-Below is an example of how to work out the flow required in litres per hour:
+Here is an example of how to work out the flow required in litres per hour:

 If your waterfall is 65cm wide: 65 x 1.5 = 97.5 litres per minute x 60 = 5850 litres per hour flow required.

 When possible, always use a solids handling pump as these can pump through a much larger pipe giving you less loss of pressure and a more consistent waterfall.
-Try to limit the joints and fittings you use as this can cause a loss of flow.
+Try to limit the joints and fittings you use as this can also cause a loss of flow.

 If you are planning to have a massive waterfall or something with a very big drop it is advisable to speak with a pond specialist as they will be able to calculate an exact specification for you.